Masthead

 In this lab, we will explore the spectral signatures of various features using the Spectral Profile tool in ENVI.
 We will collect and compare spectral signatures of several different materials in a Landsat image.

-We will view the Landsat scene in true color (also called natural color) and as a various false color composites.
-The first false color composite we will be using displays the near-infrared band (Band 5) in red, the red band (Band 4) in green and the green band (Band 3) is displayed in blue.
-This false color composite scheme allows for vegetation to be readily detected in the image.
-In this type of false color composite image, vegetation appears as different shades of red depending on the types and health of the vegetation, as it has a high reflectance in the NIR band.
-The second false color composite (seen to the left) shows the shortwave infrared (Band 6) in red, near-infrared band (Band 5) in green, the red band (Band 4) is displayed in blue.
-In this composite vegetation looks green, bare ground appears reddish and snow appears bright blue.
-Learn more about natural and false color composite images.
+We will view the Landsat scene in true color (also called natural color) and in various false-color composites.
+The first false color composite we will be using displays the near-infrared band (Band 5) in red, the red band (Band 4) in green and the green band (Band 3) in blue.
+This classic false-color composite allows vegetation to be readily detected in the image, as it appears in different shades of red depending on its type and health.
+Other false color composites show different portions of the spectrum.
+For example, the image on the left, the shortwave infrared (Band 6) is displayed in red, the near-infrared band (Band 5) in green, and the red band (Band 4) is displayed in blue.
+In this composite, vegetation appears a vibrant green, bare ground appears reddish, and snow appears bright blue.
+False-color composites allow us to visualize and map invisible spectral bands to visible colors (Red, Green, Blue).
+False-color composites aid in feature detection, such as identifying vegetation types, geological features, and surface features that are indistinguishable in true color.

 Learning Outcomes